yutin1987/react-native-link-package/README.md

 # react-native-link-package

-When you need to do a custom package for react-native, and you have some advanced settings on native as add framework into ios, you will like it.
+When you are building custom npm module for react-native and you have to add advanced settings on the native side, such as adding frameworks for iOS, you will like it.

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![NPM version](https://img.shields.io/npm/v/react-native-link-package.svg?style=flat-square)](https://www.npmjs.com/package/react-native-link-package)